Emergency? Call 9-1-1

 • The original Station 81 was sold in 2017 and the building was leased until the new Headquarters Station 81 was completed in 2021

-• The City of Mattawa and the School District are served by contract
+• The School District is served by contract

 • Vernita Rest Stop is covered by contract

-• Wanapum Dam, Wanapum Village, Beverly, and Schawana are covered by mutual aid agreements with District 10
+• Beverly and Schawana are covered by mutual aid agreements with District 10

 • The Priest Rapids Indian Village is covered by contract